 With room rates in the low $200s, the Verb is more economical than many downtown hotels, and it’s truly a unique experience.

 Some other highlights of our Underground Boston Tour were:

 *Bogie’s Place — Go into J.M.
 Curley’s at 21 Temple Place, right near the Boston Common, walk through the bar, where they serve standard pub fare, and into a back room, which has been designed as a gourmet steak house known as Bogie’s Place.
 You’ll get super service from Domingo and Matt, and don’t miss the sugar-dusted churros.
 Reservations are required.

 *The Sinclair — a gastropub and music venue in Harvard Square, where you can dine on New American fare and catch hot new bands from around the world.
 We visited when Eluveitie, Tyr and Metsatoll, three death metal bands from Scandinavia, were setting up.

-*Area Four — Tucked into a courtyard in the middle of MIT in Cambridge is a restaurant serving all-natural wood-fired pizzas, salads, garlic knors and other delicious fare, including the Hot Mess, a skillet of bacon, eggs, potatoes and cheese.
-They also serve a secret pizza, but don’t ask me what’s on it.
+*Area Four — Tucked into a courtyard in the middle of MIT in Cambridge is a restaurant serving all-natural wood-fired pizzas, salads, garlic knors and another delicious fare, including the Hot Mess, a skillet of bacon, eggs, potatoes, and cheese.
+They also serve a secret pizza but don’t ask me what’s on it.
 I’ve been sworn to secrecy.